New Zealand Active Investor Plus Visa

 Processing time To be announced Months

-The applicant can apply for Permanent Resident after the Investment Period.
+Apply for PR after the Investment Period.

 Contact us